Advertisement

 How do I convert hours to minutes manually?

 Multiply the number of hours by 60.
 For example, 2.5 hours × 60 = 150 minutes.
-The calculator does this instantly for you and also shows the same formula under the result.
+The calculator does this instantly and also shows the formula under the result.

 Can I use this for US and UK payroll timesheets?